0xf104a/GumOS/README.md

 PlatformIO https://platformio.org<br>
 FreeRTOS https://www.freertos.org<br>
 # Notice
-GUI is not yet ready
+GUI is not yet ready.
+Also I have no idea why git don't want to add ramfs folder completely and adds only logo.

 # Modules
 As I don't know how to implement dynamic loading on esp32 modules are currently hardcoded in <a href="https://github.com/Andrewerr/GumOS/blob/master/src/kernel/kmodules.cpp">src/kernel/kmodules.cpp</a>